miensol/miensol.github.io/_posts/2014-11-01-introducing-slf4android.md

 categories: ["android"]
 ---

 Every now and then you have a bug that is hard to reproduce or only happens on certain phones or android versions.
 The thing that really comes handy in such case is a detailed application log.
 That's why it's so important to take time to add useful log entries in every non trivial part of the codebase.
-At the very least you'll want to at least log any errors.
+At the very minimum you'll want to at least log any errors.

 ## Logging frameworks
 That's why it's so important to be able to create log entries easily.
 The default solution that comes with Android by means of [`Log`](http://developer.android.com/reference/android/util/Log.html) is the most commonly used.
 However for me it's really  the least pleasant to use: